-In today’s hybrid workplace where occupancy and utilization fluctuate regularly, creating workspaces that matter to employees has never been more important.
+In today’s hybrid workplace where occupancy and utilization fluctuate regularly, space planning and creating workspaces that matter to employees has never been more important.
 The days of a 1:1 desk-to-person ratio are now more the exception than the rule.
 Sharing space in an office is now as common as using a smartphone to request a ride home or rent a shared bicycle.

 For many organizations, the workplace is now ‘on demand’ which has far-reaching implications for workspace and office designers.
 Employee behavior is dynamic.
 Many employees want to spend at least part of their time working in an office to collaborate in person with their colleagues, reserve a quiet place to concentrate, and take advantage of on-site amenities.